 Dotted lines represent the sampled values used to estimate total number of distinct values in the range (distinct_range_rows) and total number of values in the range (range_rows).
 The query optimizer uses range_rows and distinct_range_rows to compute average_range_rows and does not store the sampled values.

 Density is information about the number of duplicates in a given column or combination of columns and it is calculated as 1/(number of distinct values).
 The query optimizer uses densities to enhance cardinality estimates for queries that return multiple columns from the same table or indexed view.
-The density vector contains one density for each prefix of columns in the statistics object.
+As density decreases, selectivity of a value increases.
+For example, in a table representing cars, many cars have the same manufacturer, but each car has a unique vehicle identification number (VIN).
+An index on the VIN is more selective than an index on the manufacturer, because VIN has lower density than manufacturer.

 Frequency is information about the occurrence of each distinct value in the first key column of the statistics object, and is calculated as row count * density.
 A maximum frequency of 1 can be found in columns with unique values.